ImJaeSung/LinearRegression/README.md

-# House Prices Prediction task using Neural Network LinearRegression
+# A simple Neural Network : House Prices Prediction

-## House Prices Prediction
 =======================
 ### 0. Data
 - With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.